Back to my Home Page if that's where you'd rather be.

 Just as on 3rd Debsconeag Lake, there was nowhere to haul our boats out, so we resorted to using rocks as makeshift anchors.

-Here you can see Joe's boat cart, which was a real help on the first portage and just an extra burden on the others.
+Here you can see Joe's boat cart, which was a blessing on the first portage and just an extra burden on the others.

 |Unlike the so-called "Ice Cave" near Allagash Lake, this one really has ice in it, or at least snow.
 Not that there's anything really astonishing about it; it seems that snow just falls in there in winter and never melts.
 You can see the snow from ground level, about 12 feet down and rather dirty.
 Someone has installed ropes tied to nearby trees but we didn't go all the way down.|